International Finance

 Deal structuring can reduce country risk substantially:

-• Joint ventures with local government or international partners
+• Joint ventures with credible local or international partners

 • Revenue in hard currency, debt in local currency